Silent Until Sparse: Backdoor Attacks on Semi-Structured Sparsity: Experiments

-We evaluate backdoor attacks on three benchmark datasets: (i) MNIST~\citep{lecun1998mnist} with 60{,}000 28$\times$28 grayscale images (10 classes), (ii) CIFAR-10~\citep{krizhevsky2009learning} with 60{,}000 32$\times$32 color images (10 classes), and (iii) TinyImageNet\footnote{\url{https://www.kaggle.com/c/tiny-imagenet}} with 100{,}000 64$\times$64 color images (200 classes).
-For each dataset, 10\% of the training data is poisoned as $D_p$, and the remaining 90\% is benign as $D_c$.
-Trigger patterns for the three datasets are shown in Fig.~\ref{fig:trigger}, with the target label defined as class 0.
-Our experiments are conducted on Ubuntu 20.04.2 with an Intel Gold 5217 CPU @ 3.00GHz, and an A6000 GPU with 48 GB of memory.
+Evaluations involve three datasets: (i)~MNIST~\cite{lecun1998mnist} (ii)~CIFAR-10~\cite{krizhevsky2009learning} and~(iii) TImgNet~\footnote{\url{https://www.kaggle.com/c/tiny-imagenet}} with 100{,}000 64$\times$64 color images (200 classes).
+Each dataset is split into a poisoned set $D_p$ consisting of $10\%$ of the training data, and a benign set $D_c$ including the remaining $90\%$ of samples.
+Trigger patterns for the three datasets are shown in Fig.~\ref{fig:trigger}, with the target label set as $0$.
+Experiments are conducted on A6000-48~GB Nvidia GPU.

-For MNIST, we use a 4-layer MLP, where the image is flattened as a vector.
-The model is initialized with Kaiming uniform.
-For CIFAR-10, we evaluate nine standard architectures: ResNet18, ResNet34~\citep{he2016deep}, VGG11, VGG19~\citep{simonyan2014very}, DenseNet121, DenseNet161~\citep{huang2017densely}, WideResNet50, and WideResNet101~\citep{dosovitskiy2020image}.
-All models use ImageNet-pretrained weights, with the final fully connected layers replaced and reinitialized via Kaiming uniform for 10-class classification.
-For TinyImageNet, we adopt ViT-B/16~\citep{dosovitskiy2020image} pretrained on ImageNet, modifying the final layer to output 200 classes and reinitializing it with Kaiming uniform.
+Results are measured on ten architectures: For MNIST, we use a $4$-layer MLP, where the image is flattened as a vector.
+The model is initialized with Kaiming uniform; For CIFAR-10, we evaluate nine standard architectures: ResNet18,34~\cite{he2016deep}, VGG11,19~\cite{simonyan2014very}, DensNet121,161~\cite{huang2017densely}, and WRNet50,101~\cite{dosovitskiy2020image}.
+All models use ImageNet-pretrained weights, with the final fully-connected layers reinitialized via Kaiming uniform for 10-class classification.
+For TImgNet, we adopt ViT-B/16~\cite{dosovitskiy2020image} pretrained on ImageNet, reinitializing the classification head with Kaiming uniform.